Payday Loan Statistics 2021

-Data and statistic regarding the payday loan industry is, at times, seemingly lacking.
+Data and statistics regarding the payday loan industry can be lacking insight.
 The industry is also constantly under fire from legislators, consumer advocate groups, and even the media at times.
 It’s hard to get a balanced, nuanced, fact-based reckoning of just what the payday loan industry is all about.
-Personal Money Network has compiled payday statistics from various lenders and sources as well as academic research to present the following, which aims to shed some light on the industry as a whole, as well as historical and market contexts for the product offered by the alternative financial services industry.
+Personal Money Network has compiled payday statistics from various lenders and sources as well as academic research.
+Our aim is to shed some light on the industry as a whole, as well as historical and market context for the product offered by the alternative financial services and small dollar market.

 - Legality by state of Payday Loans in the U.S. (Wikipedia)